Many chefs do not own it yet but 98% of chefs were interested in using a combi oven, according to the Star Chef research.

 The two best items that you can purchase to enhance your combi oven purchase would be a vacuum sealer and a blast chiller/freezer unit.

 The blast chiller/freezer allows you to cool the food down rapidly through the food danger zone.
-This zone is where bacteria proliferate and is between the temperatures of 5°C and 70°C. In Europe, it is now standard operating procedure that cooked food must be brought down to less than 5°C in under 90 minutes, something that is just not possible with other forms of refrigeration.
+This zone is where bacteria proliferate and is between the temperatures of 5°C and 70°C. In Europe, it is now a standard operating procedure that cooked food must be brought down to less than 5°C in under 90 minutes, something that is just not possible with other forms of refrigeration.

 The time will soon come in Australia when this will also become a requirement to conform to the food licensing laws.